banked/banked_flutter_sdk_example/README.md

 Or use Homebrew:
 https://postsrc.com/code-snippets/how-to-install-flutter-on-macos-monterey

-1. Use [Cocoapods](https://cocoapods.org/) to install the Banked Checkout SDK
+1. Use [Cocoapods](https://cocoapods.org/) to install the Banked Checkout SDK.

 To integrate Banked Checkout SDK into your Xcode project using CocoaPods, specify it in your Podfile: